 In the mid nineteen seventies, Tennessee launched it’s champion tree program with the intention of identifying and cataloguing the largest native trees in East Tennessee.
-Prior to the re-measurements in 2016, the program had expanded to include 263 eligible species and cover the entire state.
-Click on the “Champs by species” icon on the left side of the screen to view the most current list of champions by species.
+The program has expanded to accept trees all across the state.
+In collaboration with the Tennessee Division of Forestry, the Department of Forestry, Wildlife and Fisheries at University of Tennessee actively administers the state champion tree program.
+The program accepts nominations annually and will measure those nominations May through August of each year.
+There are hundreds of champion trees that cover the state, click on the “Champs by species” icon on the left side of the screen to view the most current list of champions by species.

 How Are Champion Trees Identified?

 A champion tree candidate is awarded points based upon trunk circumference, crown spread, and total height.
 If the candidate tree is awarded a total point value that exceeds that of the current champion by five or more, or there is no current champion, that candidate assumes the title.
 If the total point value of two trees is within five, they may share the title as co-champions.

 After a nomination is submitted a trained evaluator will be dispatched to conduct champion tree measurements.

 Champion tree nominations are always accepted.
 Click on the submission form to start the process!

 Trunk Circumference: circumference is measured at 4.5 feet above the ground directly above the center of the trunk.
 If the tree bifurcates below 4.5 feet, than the largest of the two forks is measured.
 If bifurcation occurs at 4.5 feet, then circumference is taken at the narrowest place below the fork.
 Trunk circumference is measured in inches with a forestry DBH tape (Basic circumference measurement diagram was adapted from American Forest Workshop, University of Tennessee, 2016).